 MY JOURNAL ARTICLES

 Amati, R., Bellandi, T., Kaissi, A. A. & Hannawa, A. F. (in press).
-Towards the Validation of the Integrative Quality Care Assessment Tool (INQUAT): More Attention to the Processes of Care.
+Testing the Integrative Quality Care Assessment Tool (INQUAT): Comparing U.S. and Italian managers’ perceptions of quality.
 International Journal of Health Care Quality Assurance.

 Hannawa, A. F. & Frankel, R. (in press).
 "It matters what I think, not what you say": Scientific Evidence for a Medical Error Disclosure Competence (MEDC) Model.
 Journal of Patient Safety.

 Hannawa, A. F. (2018).
 "SACCIA Safe Communication:" Five core competencies for safe and high-quality care.
 Journal of Patient Safety and Risk Management, 23(3), 99-107.

 Hannawa, A. F. (2017).
 What constitutes “Competent Error Disclosure”?
 Insights from a national focus group study in Switzerland.
 Swiss Medical Weekly, 147:w14427.